mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Casra had both hae hands and legs tied to several bluekelp around hae; loosely as if to make hae suffer in the cold before drowning.
 Kip started to tear some of the kelp off of Casra, but it was tougher than he had predicted it to be, and he got nowhere with that plan.
 On his second dive, he attempted to pull the tightest kelp off of the rocky seafloor, and with some effort it came loose and Casra surfaced.

 	He heard a sound in his listener again, but it was much more audible, "3, 2, 1."
-Putting it out of his mind, he went for a third dive, where he pulled more kelp. *Three, Two more to go.* Above him, he glanced at Casra being lightly wrapped by the light of the bluekelp that had once held hae down.
+Putting it out of his mind, he went for a third dive to pull more kelp. *Three, Two more to go.* Above him, he glanced at Casra being lightly wrapped by the light of the bluekelp that had once held hae down.
 He surfaced again to catch his breath, but he rushed himself into taking two breaths and plunged back into the deep.
 He started to see hallucinations of flashing lights in his eyesight as he reached the bottom again.
 The last kelp seemed the most stubborn.
 Its roots had been buried deep and it was securely fastened to Casra's left arm.
 Once again ignored the danger, he kept pulling on the root, feeling his muscles giving away their last bits of strength and his lungs failing to keep a hold on the air.
 He accidentally took a breath, and tasted the salt as it entered his lungs.
 He choked in reflex and looked up to try to surface, but his consciousness was already fading, and he was no longer buoyant enough.

 	As reality closed in on him, he gazed at the stars and at Casra, wrapped in blue light.